sjforman/sjforman.github.io/content/posts/pubfeed.md

 ---
 title: Maybe RSS is all we need
 date: 2023-12-13
 summary: My quixotic gesture at an alternative and healthier model for social media.
-Think of it as *anti*-social media.
+Think of it as anti-social media.
 ---

 {{< alert-banner >}}